swieja/my_semgrep_rules/README.md

 ## Other stuff

-This repo also includes modified find_repos.py that adds description for manual sorting:
+This repo includes modified find_repos.py that adds description of a repository for manual sorting:
 ```console
 python3 find_repos_and_add_desc.py \
     -q github_search_query \